nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 <img src="images/MESS_004.png" width="600"><br>

 In this example, you can see shopping is a floating task without a start time and end time.

+**Q**: What can I do if I forget those commands?<br>

+**A**: You can use the help command or click help tab on the top which will give you a list of command summary.
+Even if you type the wrong command format, MESS will show you the correct command hints.

 <!-- @@author -->

 ## Command Summary